csik/fs_vagrant/README.md

 ```
 In fs_cli: try status, help, welcome to the bear cave known as Freeswitch.

-If everything is running you can test it from your non-vagrant machine.
-Let's do a SIP
+If everything is running you can test it from your host (non-vagrant) OS.
+Try a SIP
-(standard internet telephony) test using a softphone to call different test lines in
+(the standard of internet telephony) test using a softphone to call different test lines in
 Freeswitch.
-SIP registers with a server to make or receive a call.
+SIP registers with Freeswitch to make or receive a call.

-On your computer, use a softphone like Telephone (mac) or x-lite (all).
+On your computer, use a softphone like Telephone (OSX) or x-lite (all).
 The configuration should be something like:
-user id = 1001 or 1001@192.168.1.71
+`user id = 1001` #or 1001@192.168.1.71
-domain = 192.168.33.10
+`domain = 192.168.33.10`
-password = 1234 #CHANGE THIS ASAP
+`password = 1234` #CHANGE THIS IN FREESWITCH SOON

 Try calling 9198, 9196, and 1000.
-With Telephone you can register 1000 & 1001 and have them call each other.
+With Telephone you can register both 1000 & 1001 and have them call each other.